TheBous/dfinity-nft/README.md

  2. Run the following command to export the principal for the ICRC1 canister deployment:

         export PRINCIPAL=$(dfx identity get-principal)

-This ensures that the subsequent script knows which principal to use.
  4. This ensures that the subsequent script knows which principal to use.
  5. Execute the script deploy_icrc1.sh located in the "scripts" folder.
  6. You have now deployed the ICRC1 canister.